wagtail/wagtail/docs/advanced_topics/images/renditions.md

 The following method references are only applicable to Wagtail versions 3.0 and above.
 ```

-The following `AbstractImage` model methods are involved in finding and generating a rendition.
+The following `AbstractImage` model methods are involved in finding and generating renditions.
 If using a custom image model, you can customise the behaviour of either of these methods by overriding them on your model:

 ```{eval-rst}
 .. automodule:: wagtail.images.models